Top tips when packing for Iceland

 - Hiking boots, medium-weight, all leather, with padded ankle, good arch support, and a lug sole traction.
 Your hiking boots should be waterproof, well broken in, and suitable for rocky terrain or possibly snow.

 - Comfortable shoes to wear when not hiking.
 Optional.
-Teva-type sandals for river crossing.
-Absolutely recommended!
+Teva-type sandals for a river crossing.
+Absolutely recommended.

 - Gaiters.
 Highly recommended!